Guidelines for Becoming a Peer Mentor

 - Minimum of 12 Units completed at Ohlone

-- Must be able to commit to working approximately 5-10 hours per week.
+- • Must be able to commit to working approximately 5-10 hours per week and work major events.